 At the final meeting of the task group, the draft report and the recommendations were discussed, with emphasis on the recommendations.
-The chairman had at first believed that the difficult and controversial subjects of the task group assignment would make it nearly impossible to obtain a set of consensus recommendations from the task group.
+The chairperson had at first believed that the difficult and controversial subjects of the task group assignment would make it nearly impossible to obtain a set of consensus recommendations from the task group.
 However, during the final task group meeting, by a process of discussion by all members present, some preliminary recommendations were discarded, some modified and new recommendations added.
-The recommendations presented herein, in Section V, are the resulting consensus recommendations of the group participants, with the following two provisions (agreed upon in the meeting):
+The recommendations presented herein, in Chapter 6, represent the consensus of Task Group 1, as agreed upon in the meeting, with the following two provisions (also agreed upon in the meeting):

-- 1. That not every participant concurs with every recommendation, though concensus existed on each. - 2.
-That the positions of the organizations represented in the task group are those submitted by them and printed herein in Appendix B.
+- 1. That not every participant concurs with every recommendation, though consensus existed on each. - 2.
+That the positions of the individual organizations represented in the task group are those submitted by them for printing herein in Appendix B.

-The remaining participation process includes a final meeting of the entire Task Force (all six task groups together).
-In preparation for this meeting, the reports of all six task groups are now being cross-mailed to all task force members, together with the first draft of EPA executive summary report, for their review prior to this final meeting.
-That meeting represents the final opportunity for task force members to modify or amend their positions, or to comment upon task group reports or EPA draft summary report, before those reports are finalized.
+The remaining participation process included a final meeting of the entire task force (all six task groups together).
+In preparation for this meeting, the reports of all six task groups were cross-mailed to all task force members for their review prior to the final meeting.
+That meeting provided the final opportunity for task force members orally to present their positions and to comment upon task group reports before those reports were finalized.
+All participating organizations were provided the opportunity either to reconfirm their previous written positions or to provide new position papers for the record, for incorporation in Appendix B.